 One of the first things you’re told in an improv class is: don’t try to be funny.

 Which is ridiculous advice if you think about it.
-You signed up for improv, not jury duty.
-You’re there to be funny—or at least to survive the terror of pretending to be funny.
+You signed up for improv.
+You’re there to be funny — or at least to survive the terror of pretending to be funny.
 But apparently, that’s not how it works.

 And yet, here’s the mystery: improv scenes are funny.
 Genuinely funny.
 Unexpected, creative, smart.
 You end up delivering exactly what the teacher told you not to go for.